Sorry, this page has moved! Please click here to go to the new location.

 Welcome to the City of Palo Alto Open Data Platform

 Throughout the world, governments are making collections of public data more easily available to their communities and a wide range of interested stakeholders.
-The type of data posted, called Open Data because it is so easily accessible--is varied and includes information about where taxpayer money is being spent and statistics on just about every aspect of government.
+The type of data posted--called Open Data because it is so easily accessible--is varied and includes such information as where taxpayer money is being spent and statistics on just about every aspect of government.
 This openness has enabled citizens to have greater visibility to the workings of their local, state, and federal agencies.
 The data is freely accessible to anyone and can be viewed online and downloaded in a variety of formats.
 Our open data portal also provides a way for third-party software applications to easily access and use our government data.

 James Keene Palo Alto City Manager